DerekRobin/bioinformatics/README.md

 # bioinformatics
-A couple of Python Jupyter Notebooks related to bioinformatics
+A couple of Python Jupyter Notebooks related to the bioinformatics course at uvic